terrorizer1980/litmus/Overview-of-Litmus.md

 pdk bundle exec rspec ./spec/acceptance
 ```

-The example below shows how to run a specific test against a single target:
+An example running a specific test against a single target:

 ```
 # On Linux/MacOS: